k0sproject/k0smotron/docs/faq.md

+# FAQ

-### How does k0smotron differ from other multi-cluster management solutions such as Tanzu and Rancher?
+## How does k0smotron differ from other multi-cluster management solutions such as Tanzu and Rancher?

 As a multi-cluster management solution, k0smotron provides a distinct advantage over the competition in that it allows you to leverage the full capabilities of